Basic Information on Aizu-Wakamatsu Family Travel

 Morning: Goshikinuma Nature Trail

-Head to Urabandai, about a 40-minute drive from Higashiyama Onsen.
-Stroll along the Goshikinuma trail, where each lake has a different color, including emerald green and blue.
-The 3.6 km long path is gentle enough for children to walk.
-Along the way, you can also enjoy the stunning view of Mount Bandai reflected on the water's surface.
+Head to Urabandai, about 40 minutes by car from Higashiyama Onsen.
+Stroll along the Goshikinuma trail, where each lake has a different color, such as emerald green and blue.
+The 3.6 km long promenade is a gentle course that even children can walk.
+You can also enjoy the stunning view of Mount Bandai reflected on the water surface along the way.

-At the roadside station, you can enjoy dishes made with local Hime salmon and seasonal vegetables.
+At the road station, you can enjoy dishes made with locally sourced char and local vegetables.
 You can also pick up souvenirs to remember your trip.

 Afternoon: Canoeing experience at Lake Hibara (summer only)

 In summer, canoeing and boating experiences at Lake Hibara are recommended.
 The whole family can enjoy the nature of Urabandai from the lake.
-There are many guided experiences suitable for beginners, ensuring a safe and enjoyable time for children.
+There are many guided experiences for beginners, so children can enjoy it safely.

-The history of Aizu is complex, but presenting it as stories like 'the boys of the Byakkotai tried to protect the castle' and 'the samurai who continued to uphold their pride even in defeat' makes it easier for elementary school students to take an interest.
-With a private guide, explanations can be tailored to the child's perspective.
+The history of Aizu is complex, but when conveyed as stories like "the boys of the Byakkotai tried to protect the castle" and "the samurai continued to uphold their pride even in defeat," it becomes easier for elementary school students to take an interest.
+With a private guide, explanations tailored to children's perspectives can be provided.

-The sightseeing spots in Aizuwakamatsu are relatively close, but some roads are narrow.
+The sightseeing spots in Aizuwakamatsu City are relatively close, but there are also narrow roads.
 Especially on weekends, parking can get crowded.
 It is recommended to visit the main spots early in the morning.

-A private guide can provide deep insights that you won't see in general sightseeing, such as 'Why is the stone wall of this castle shaped like this?' or 'What kind of shops used to be in this alley?'
-You can get real-time answers to children's questions like 'Why?' and 'How?' making it a learning journey.
+With a private guide, you can receive deep insights that are not visible in general sightseeing, such as "Why is the stone wall of this castle shaped like this?" and "What kind of shops used to be in this alley?"
+They can answer children's questions of "Why?" and "How?" in real-time, making it a learning journey.

 Create family memories of Aizu's history with Tabinoito's private guide

 At Tabinoito, private guides specializing in the Aizuwakamatsu and Urabandai areas will support your family.
-We offer original tours that allow you to 'experience' the local culture, history, and nature, going beyond superficial explanations of tourist spots.
+We propose original tours that allow you to "experience" the region's culture, history, and nature, rather than just superficial explanations of tourist spots.

 - Custom courses tailored to your child's age and interests

-- Storytelling explanations that make history easy to understand and interesting
+- Storytelling explanations that convey history in an easy-to-understand and interesting way

 - We will guide you to the best photo spots